robotics-action-group/hand-rl/README.md

 - Specifically, review the [Challenge Documentation](https://huggingface.co/spaces/LeRobot-worldwide-hackathon/README/resolve/main/Challenges.pdf).

 Also familise yourself with https://github.com/huggingface/gym-hil and ofcourse https://github.com/huggingface/lerobot

+Head to Discussions and comment there to be added to the org